SUMANTHXT900/BUNKoo-EXTENSION/README.md

    chrome://extensions/
    ```

-3. Enable **Developer mode** (top-right corner).
+3. Enable **Developer mode** by toggling the switch in the top-right corner.

-4. Click **Load unpacked**.
+4. Click **Load unpacked** button that appears after enabling Developer mode.

-5. Select the folder where this repository was downloaded or cloned.
+5. Navigate to where you downloaded/cloned this repository and **select the `timetable_extractor_extension` folder** (this is important - make sure you select the folder containing the manifest.json file).

-6. The extension icon should now appear in your browser’s toolbar.
+6. The extension icon should now appear in your browser's toolbar.

+7. To verify installation, click on the Extensions icon (puzzle piece) in Chrome toolbar and check that "Gitam Timetable Extractor" is listed and enabled.

 ---